electron/osx-sign/README.md

 Regex or function that signals ignoring a file before signing.
 Default to `undefined`.

-`no-getekeeper-check` - *Boolean*
+`gatekeeper-assess` - *Boolean*

-Skip Gatekeeper check after signing the app.
-Useful for signing with self-signed certificates.
+Flag to enable Gatekeeper assessment after signing the app.
+Disabling it is useful for signing with self-signed certificates.
-Gatekeeper check is enabled by default.
+Gatekeeper assessment is enabled by default.

 `platform` - *String*